znsio/perfiz/README.md

 It works well on Mac OS at the moment.
 We are still testing Windows and Linux.
 You can disable the CAdvisor setup in ```$PERFIZ_HOME/docker-compose.yml``` if this is not a priority to you.

+### Running Gatling Scala Simulations

+Our preferred approach to writing a Load test is to leverage API tests.
+However if you have a compelling reason to write to Scala Simualations instead of leveraging a Karate Feature

+and / or

+to support advanced usecases such as leveraging Karate Gatling Feeders, refer to this [perfiz-demo](https://github.com/znsio/perfiz-demo/tree/scala_simulations_and_feeders#advanced) branch.

 ## Developers

 To create a release push an annotated tag.
 Example: